Azure/azure-sphere-samples/Samples/SystemTime/README.md

 - Azure Sphere MT3620 board
 - CR2032 coin cell battery

 **Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studios.
 To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the project properties.
-For detailed instructions, see the [README file in the Hardware folder](../../Hardware/README.md).
+For detailed instructions, see the [README file in the HardwareDefinitions folder](../../HardwareDefinitions/README.md).
 Battery support may differ for your hardware; check with the manufacturer for details.

 You must perform these steps before you continue: